-Oil prices reached ten-year highs during the middle of 2022 and have since experienced moderate declines and volatility.
-Global demand for oil continues to recover as supply has been impacted by regional conflicts and decisions by members of the Organization of Petroleum Exporting Countries ("OPEC) and other non-OPEC producer nations (collectively with OPEC members, "OPEC+") related to production.
+Oil prices have been volatile but remained robust during 2023.
+Global demand for oil continues to experience growth whereas supply has been negatively impacted by regional conflicts and production cuts by members of the Organization of Petroleum Exporting Countries ("OPEC) and other non-OPEC producer nations (collectively with OPEC members, "OPEC+").
 We expect the current market conditions will maintain continued customer spending for the industry.
-Despite the current commodity price environment, there remain headwinds to commodity price stability, including those regional conflicts, further OPEC+ decisions, high inflation and in particular governments' and central banks' efforts to control inflation, which may taper economic growth, various governmental and customer ESG initiatives and continued shifting of resource allocation to renewable energy, and the impact of market confidence in light of turmoil within the banking industry.
+Despite the current commodity price environment, there remain headwinds to commodity price stability, including those regional conflicts, further OPEC+ decisions, high inflation and in particular governments' and central banks' efforts to control inflation such as raising interest rates, which may taper economic growth, and various governmental and customer ESG initiatives and continued shifting of resource allocation to renewable energy.
 We expect these factors will continue to contribute to commodity price volatility with the potential to temper customer spending for oil and gas projects.